General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Who gained the 2019 US Open?

-- Which European golfer sunk the enduring profitable putt within the 2019 Solheim Cup?
+- Which European golfer sunk the long-lasting profitable putt within the 2019 Solheim Cup?

 - Wherein US state is the well-known Whistling Straits course?